 Guid for each station.
 This allows you to compress an ID to only four Base64 URL safe characters, if you only care about the current day.

 You can also view passing points, even if they’re not stations and only have a TIPLOC.

 You can use my Huxley project to get this data in JSON format.
 For example, here is what the demo server returns for the staff board all Falls of Cruachan (FOC).
 This is a very quiet station so there may not be any services.

-However, if you arrive by public transport you can get a free tour of the pumped storage hydro plant.
+However, if you arrive by public transport you can get a discounted tour of the pumped storage hydro plant.